%load_ext dotenv

 def get_shows_from_season(url: str) -> str:

-"""Queries Tunefind for the episode list from a season, given the URL for that season.
+"""Queries Tunefind for the episode list from a given season, given the URL of the season.

 The input to this tool should be a URL to that season.